-- i) The total of all accessory buildings associated with a residential use shall have a lot coverage no greater than 7% up to a maximum of 70m2 and no accessory building shall have a height of no more than 4.5 metres. - ii) No accessory building shall project in front of any building line setback except as provided by Section 38, Part II of these Regulations. - iii) Accessory buildings shall be located at least 3 feet from any lot line and at least 6 feet from any other structure on the lot or the abutting lot. - iv) Accessory buildings shall be finished with exterior roof, wall, window and door components of similar quality and type of material and colour as the main building on the lot.
+- i) The total of all accessory buildings associated with a residential use shall have a lot coverage no greater than 7% up to a maximum of $70m^2$ and no accessory building shall have a height of no more than 4.5 metres. - ii) No accessory building shall project in front of any building line setback except as provided by Section 38, Part II of these Regulations. - iii) Accessory buildings shall be located at least 2.3 metres from any lot line and at least 4.6 metres from any other structure on the lot or the abutting lot. - Accessory buildings shall be finished with exterior roof, wall, window and door components of similar quality and type of material and colour as the main building on the lot.
 Exterior finishes shall be fully constructed or applied within three months of substantial completion (ie: the time at which the structure becomes useful for its intended purpose).